AdrianTorjKobza/System_Design/Design_ChatGPT.md

 # ChatGPT High-Scale System Architecture

 ## 1. Architecture Overview
 The proposed architecture abstracts the complexities of stateful Large Language Model (LLM) inference, scaling to support millions of concurrent users.
 It utilizes a modular, distributed microservices pattern encompassing a resilient Edge network, an Orchestration & Stateful Logic Tier, a Pre/Post Safety Guardrail Layer, and an optimized GPU Inference Fleet.
-The system handles autoregressive generation bottlenecks using Server-Sent Events (SSE) for perceived zero-latency streaming and leverages advanced infrastructure techniques—such as Continuous Batching, PagedAttention, and Speculative Decoding, to maximize GPU cluster utilization and throughput.
+The system handles autoregressive generation bottlenecks using Server-Sent Events (SSE) for perceived zero-latency streaming and leverages advanced infrastructure techniques, such as Continuous Batching, PagedAttention, and Speculative Decoding, to maximize GPU cluster utilization and throughput.

 ## 2. Architecture Diagram